aimeos/aimeos-docs/src/manual/service-decorators.md

 PostPay,OrderCheck,Country
 ```

 The decorators are called from right to left, so in the given example the "Country" decorator would execute first, then the "OrderCheck" decorator and finally the "PostPay" service provider.
-Therefore, it's a good idea to add the decorators requiring less resources at the end of the input field and the decorators using external sources just before the service provider.
+Therefore it is a good idea to add the decorators requiring less resources at the end of the input field and the decorators using external sources just after the service provider.

 # Built-in decorators